faaspot/faaspot-cli/docs/overview.rst

     To upgrade the FaaSpot client version, run: ``pip install faaspot --upgrade``.

     For info about the CLI, go to the :ref:`CLI <cli>` page.
-    For info about the python library, go to the :ref:`deployments <deployments>` page.
+    For info about the python library, go to the :ref:`functions <functions>` page.

 Setting Up The Environment